JADSystems/TravelAdvisor/README.md

 # TravelAdvisor
 School Project
-  A traveling web application to help users in their travels
+  A travelling web application to help users in their travels